vladrub/SVG-image-editor/README.md

 Demo http://vladrub.github.io/SVG-image-editor/ Documentation and more examples coming soon.

-To use this editor on mobile devices, please include jQuery mobile
+To use this editor on mobile devices, please include hammer.js

 ## Usage
 Include files